Berrytree5/ReadmeGen/README.md

 - [Questions](#questions)

 ## Installation
-Clone the repo into your terminal and install it directly to the folder you are using.
+To properly test/run your ReadMe Generator.
+Open your terminal
+type in the following: "node index.js"
+Follow the questions when prompted.

 ## Usage
 Frequency,Installation,Contributions and tests.